thomas-zahner/website/content/posts/i-like-rust.md

 The roots for this sense of correctness might lie in safety guarantees that Rust provides as a memory safe language.
 Violating ownership, type or lifetime constraints would potentially lead to undefined behaviour so that Rust has to be inherently pedantic about enforcing such rules in order to be memory safe.
 But when you work with the Rust ecosystem, you realise that correctness doesn't end with memory safety.
 It runs throughout Rust's narrative.

 Rust inherited many ideas from Haskell and declarative languages in general.
 Declarative languages come from academia and mathematics.
 They are what you get when you combine mathematics and logic with computer science and programming languages.
 For example, they allow to prove the correctness of a program without running it.
-In functional programming certain things, like modifying lists, can be done much more elegantly with less code and no bugs.
+In functional programming, certain things, like modifying lists, can be done much more elegantly with less code and no bugs.
 The disadvantage of functional programming is that interaction with the real world, such as talking to hardware and reading user input, is cumbersome.
 Rust has somehow managed to be great at both things.
-Rust programs can and are formally verified in many ways.
+Rust programs can be formally verified in many ways.
 The compiler verifies types, ownership, lifetimes and more.
 You can additionally verify that your program [never panics](https://github.com/dtolnay/no-panic) or that it [doesn't encounter undefined behaviour](https://github.com/rust-lang/miri).

 Rustaceans seem to obsess over seemingly simple things like semantic versioning (SemVer).
 Developers of Rust libraries won't release the first major version (1.\*.\*) unless they are sure that their API is mature and stable enough.
 This process normally takes years and has also kind of become a meme.
 Correct SemVer also means no incompatible API changes with the release of patch (\*.\*.1) and minor (\*.1.\*) versions.
 Complying with those seemingly simple rules turns out to be pretty hard in practice.
 This is why [linters are created](https://github.com/obi1kenobi/cargo-semver-checks) to prevent authors from making mistakes.